iFR-ACSO/casos/README.md

 CaΣoS provides a symbolic framework for convex and nonconvex sum-of-squares problems, making use of the [CasADi](https://web.casadi.org) software for symbolic expressions, automatic differentiation, and numerical optimization.

+[^1]: CaΣoS has been neither supported nor endorsed by CasADi or any of its affilitiates.

 ## Polynomial expressions

 The class `casos.PS` implements polynomials of which the coefficients can be symbolic expressions.